Without Walls Announces Blueprint R&D 2020 Programme

 In a world where the politics of public space are at the forefront of our consciousness, Without Walls believes that Outdoor Arts has an important role to play in supporting a cultural sector in crisis and bringing communities back together following the trauma of recent events.

-Without Walls Blueprint 2020 spotlights a diverse range of artists with 40% of this year’s programme BAME-led and granting equal space to D/deaf and disabled artists to take risks and experiment with their craft.
+Without Walls Blueprint 2020 spotlights a diverse range of artists with 40% of this year’s programme by Black, Asian and ethnically diverse artists and granting equal space to Deaf and disabled artists to take risks and experiment with their craft.
 The programme seeks to expand the possibilities of what Outdoor Arts can be and sees many established companies looking to develop new approaches to their work come together alongside emerging artists who have no previous experience of Outdoor Arts, making the move into the public realm for the first time.

 The artists and companies come from across the country and include Ashley Peevor & Nikki Watson, Autin Dance Theatre, Avanti Display, Common Wealth and Fuel, Jeanefer Jean-Charles & Associates, Just More Productions, Kaleider, Ling Tan, Southpaw Dance Company and Studio Go Go